-Introduction to sound system and basic structural patterns of German.
-Emphasis on the skills of listening comprehension, speaking, reading, writing, and cultural similarities and differences.
+Introduces the sound system and basic structural patterns of German.
+Develops the skills of listening comprehension, speaking, reading, and writing.
+Teaches recognition of cultural similarities and differences.
+Second of a three-term 1st year sequence.
 Prerequisite: Pass GER-101 or instructor consent.